Edinburgh-Genome-Foundry/HowTo/python/create_github_html_docs/README.md

 # Create HTML docs hosted on GitHub for your Python package

-## Using Sphinx to GitHub Pages V3 GitHub Action
+## Using Sphinx to create documentation with GitHub Pages V3 GitHub Action

 In this approach, we generate the documentation from docstrings and rst template ("instruction") files.
 The documentation that is displayed on github.io is automatically generated upon creating a package release.
 See workflow steps below.